A Charity on a Critical Mission

 Safe & Healthy

-In FY18, we provided 14,249 safe and warm bed nights to more than 1500 individuals in need, as homelessness in Massachusetts increased 14%, the highest in the country according to a HUD report.
-Every night of the year, we open our doors to welcome without judgment or requirements for care to more than 200 women and men experiencing homelessness and poverty in Greater Boston.
+In FY19, we provided 14,342 safe and warm bed nights to more than 1,500 individuals in need.
+Every night of the year, we open our doors to welcome without judgment or requirements for up to 175 women and men experiencing homelessness and poverty in Greater Boston.
 We are a refuge from the weather and city streets.
 Hearty and healthy meals, showers, toiletries, warm gloves and socks are provided as we care for each person with dignity and respect.
 Case managers help begin lives of recovery from substance use disorders, chronic homelessness and unemployment and many other challenges.
 Guests may meet with a case manager to address acute concerns and learn more about other services.
 A partnership with Boston Health Care for the Homeless brings professionals that provide medical care and referrals for mental health and recovery treatment.

 Healthy and Hearty Meals